Click here to go back to the main character page

 - "Mom, you have GOT to stop drowning me in holy water EVERY TIME I GO OUT!"

-- Action Survivor: Starting during season eight.
+- Action Survivor: Starting during Season 8.
 Before that, Kevin was a Distressed Dude, who was overwhelmed by the circumstances surrounding him.

 - Afraid of Needles: Kevin didn't take it well when he was having his possession tattoo done.